rsinghlab/OvO/TCGA/README.md

 To train and tune for a single modality model, use `modeling/training_one_hyper.py`.
 This allows you to train a neural network for any one of the tabular modalities and a CNN for the imaging modality, and do hyperparameter tuning using weights and biases (example config can be found in `common_files/config.json`).

 Multi-modal:
 To train on all five modalities, use `modeling/training_five_hyper.py` which will do hyperparameter tuning using weights and biases (example config can be found in `common_files/config.json`).
-You can train using a concatenation model, a pairwise cross-modal attention model, and our OvO model.
+You can train using a concatenation model, a pairwise cross-modal attention model, an early fusion with self-attention model, and our OvO model.

 ### 5. Evaluation